SHIN YANG FORESTRY SDN. BHD.

 Workers Health and Safety

-No major communicable or vector-borne disease or major occupational accidents had been detected or reported.
+No major communicable or vector-borne disease had been detected and 1 major occupational

 Pest and Disease Management

-Pest and disease are not a serious problem in the Penyuan Plantation
+Pest and disease are not a serious problem in Penyuan Plantation

 15.5.
 High Conservation Value Area (HCVA) monitoring result